emsesp/EMS-ESP32/README.md

 ![Home Assistant iPhone notify)](doc/home_assistant/ha_notify.jpg)

 You can find the .yaml configuration files under `doc/ha`.
-See also https://community.home-assistant.io/t/thermostat-and-boiler-controller-for-ems-based-boilers-nefit-buderus-bosch-using-esp/53382
+See also this [HA forum post](https://community.home-assistant.io/t/thermostat-and-boiler-controller-for-ems-based-boilers-nefit-buderus-bosch-using-esp/53382).

 ## Building The Firmware